kokeitor/Custom-Multi-Agent-Recruiter/README.md

         Then type:
         ```sh
         python app.py --mode pipeline
-        ````
+        ```

 2. **LangGraph Multi-Agent Mode [Recommended mode]**

     - Set up the DATA configuration JSON file

-        Open *config* folder and, inside the *data.json* file, add all the candidates CV (Curriculum vitae or resume) you want to analyze with the job offer linked to that analysis
+        Open the *config* folder and, inside the *data.json* file, add all the candidates' CVs (Curriculum Vitae or resumes) you want to analyze with the job offer linked to that analysis.

-        *I have include, in the last JSON object inside this JSON array, an example or template you could tune for your specific case*
+        *I have included, in the last JSON object inside this JSON array, an example or template you could tune for your specific case.*

-        ***Note that with this template you ensure a good performance of the model and the agents analysis***
+        ***Note that with this template you ensure good performance of the model and the agents' analysis***

         ```json
         [